GroenLinks–PvdA: Energy policy

 GL-PvdA opposes nuclear power, despite party leader Frans Timmermans giving it a green label whilst European Commissioner for Climate Action.

 Foreign policy

-GL-PvdA advocates in favour of a total weapons embargo against Israel, including components for the Iron Dome defence system, which protects civilians against air attacks, citing Israeli attacks on Iran.
+GL-PvdA advocates in favour of a total weapons embargo against Israel, including components for the Iron Dome defence system, citing Israeli attacks on Iran.

 Immigration

 GL-PvdA seeks a reduction in the number of asylum seekers coming to the Netherlands.

 Monarchy

 At the last party conference prior to the 2023 Dutch general election, 52% of members voted for abolition of the Dutch monarchy.
-Timmermans did not give it priority.
+Timmermans, the political leader at that time, stated it would not have priority.